The average job posting gets 250 resumes in response, according to Glassdoor. And it takes around 41 days to complete one hire, according to LinkedIn.

 6. Get Rid of Distractions

 Distractions are the number one enemy of productivity.
+Effective DMARC reporting can also help minimize distractions by ensuring your email system is secure and efficient.
 It’s not uncommon to find yourself mindlessly scrolling on your phone when you should be engaging with candidates.

 To get rid of mobile distractions, I use Daywise, which is a science-based app that lets you receive mobile notifications in scheduled batches.
 Personally, I receive the first batch at 8 am, the second at 2 pm, the third at 6 pm, and the final batch at 10 pm.